hedgehoglab-engineering/frontend-linters/packages/eslint-config-basic/README.md

 # @hedgehoglab/eslint-config-basic

 This package contains the standard ESlint configuration used on all hedgehog lab projects, both internally and for our clients.
+It contains

 This package is meant to be used with eslint configs using the new [ESlint flat config](https://eslint.org/docs/latest/use/configure/migration-guide#start-using-flat-config-files) format.

+> [!NOTE]
+> This package contains basic rules, and nothing framework specific.
+Please pull in the framework specific configs alongside this one as needed.

 ## Usage